ARIBFIB/C-Scripts-3D-Unity-Game---Hunting-Animals-/README.md

 # Add Foot Step Audio
-## Adding the foot setp when the player move
+## Adding the foot step audio when the player move
 ## Updated Code
 ```
 using System;